libmapper/libmapper-max/README.markdown

 The `mapper` object can be used with both Max and Pd - it encapsulates the functionality of a libmapper device and works as a central hub in your patch by sending and receiving labeled messages from the libmapper network.

 For MaxMSP there are now another set of bindings which attempt to provide a more Max-like interface to the libmapper ecosystem.
-The `map.device` object creates a libmapper device as before, but it communicates with an arbitrary number of `map.in` and `map.out` objects in your patch (and subpatchers) which can be used essentially as networked replacements for the internal `inlet` and `outlet` objects.
+The `mpr.device` object creates a libmapper device as before, but it communicates with an arbitrary number of `mpr.in` and `mpr.out` objects in your patch (and subpatchers) which can be used essentially as networked replacements for the internal `inlet` and `outlet` objects.
 Please load the help patches for more documentation and examples of use.

 Hopefully in the near future the new bindings will also be adapted for Pure Data - for now Pd users are stuck with the (fully-functional) `mapper` object.